bot910/callissons-hexagon-solver/readme.md

 # Callisons hexagon solver
-this is a simple project that show how a hexon made from callison shapes
+This is a simple project that show how a hexon made from callison shapes can be solved.